 4. Running multiple commands in one single command

-Suppose, you have to run several commands one after another.
+Suppose, you have to run multiple Linux commands one after another.
 Do you wait for the first command to finish running and then execute the next one?

 You can use the ‘;’ separator for this purpose.
 This way, you can run a number of commands in one line.
 No need to wait for the previous commands to finish their business.